ArthurVBS/PyChoiceGame/README.md

 ## Python:

-> The Truth, a corrupted idea.
+> Looking for a way out.